 - Verify the accuracy of the time and date on the camera.
-An incorrect date or time may render the videotape non-scorable. - Be certain that the audio and video recording features of the camera are functioning properly. - DO NOT apply labels to videotapes with tape.
+An incorrect date or time may render the videotape non-scorable. - Be certain that the audio and video recording features of the camera are functioning properly. - Label any Hi8 cassettes with the brand and model number of the camera on which they were recorded and in which format it was recorded (Video 8, Hi8, or Digital 8).
+This will facilitate the identification of the appropriate equipment to use for viewing and scoring these cassettes. - DO NOT apply labels to videotapes with tape.
 This can damage the equipment used for scoring. - Be certain to "finalize" your video in the equipment that is used at the school prior to submitting portfolios.
 This function is not possible at the scoring site in order to view the contents on the video.